 If I print this page which shape will require the more yellow ink?

-Investigate the properties of quadrilaterals which can be drawn with a circle just touching each side and another circle just
+Investigate the properties of quadrilaterals which can be drawn with a circle just touching each side and another circle just touching each vertex.

 Straight lines are drawn from each corner of a square to the mid points of the opposite sides.
 Express the area of the octagon that is formed at the centre as a fraction of the area of the square.

 Triangle ABC is right angled at A and semi circles are drawn on all three sides producing two 'crescents'.
 Show that the sum of the areas of the two crescents equals the area of triangle ABC.

 A trapezium is divided into four triangles by its diagonals.
 Suppose the two triangles containing the parallel sides have areas a and b, what is the area of the trapezium?

 If the base of a rectangle is increased by 10% and the area is unchanged, by what percentage (exactly) is the width decreased by ?

 Points P, Q, R and S each divide the sides AB, BC, CD and DA respectively in the ratio of 2 : 1.
 Join the points.
 What is the area of the parallelogram PQRS in relation to the original rectangle?

 The area of a square inscribed in a circle with a unit radius is, satisfyingly, 2.
 What is the area of a regular hexagon inscribed in a circle with a unit radius?

 Manufacturers need to minimise the amount of material used to make their product.
 What is the best cross-section for a gutter?